By

 Hopefully never in your lifetime!

+That doesn’t stop most people from taking out insurance.
+Also, modern buildings or appliances come with flooding detection systems built-in.
+For the same reasons, companies with EV fleets need to implement emergency tools to prevent and detect overheated chargers.
 In some cases, insurance companies insist that companies have precautionary measures in place.
 While the likelihood of a fire is small, the financial impact is potentially huge.
 It can ruin your business.

 If fleet operators plan to scale up their charging sites, a detection and prevention system is a good idea and it eases the concerns of insurance providers.